The Amazon marketplace is indeed a treasure trove of opportunities, with over 300 million active customers waiting to discover your product.

 - Supplier Database: This feature helps you find and verify global suppliers used by the world’s best brands.
 It can help you find high-quality suppliers and reduce the risk of sourcing products.

-Amazon offers a range of advertising and promotional tools to boost your product’s visibility.
+Amazon offers a range of advertising for new products and promotional tools to boost your product’s visibility.
 This can be a game-changer for your Amazon product launch.

 Consider using Amazon ads to get your product in front of more eyes.
 Or, you might run a promotion like a special discount for the first few buyers.
 These strategies can create buzz and drive more traffic to your product listing.